Glenn Davis (halfback)

-Glenn Woodward Davis (December 26, 1924 – March 9, 2005) was a professional American football player for the Los Angeles Rams.
-He is best known for his college football career for the United States Military Academy at West Point from 1943 to 1946, where he was known as "Mr. Outside."
-He was named a consensus All-American three times, and in 1946 won the Heisman Trophy and was named Sporting News Player of the Year and Associated Press Athlete of the Year.
+Glenn Woodward Davis (December 26, 1924 – March 9, 2005) was an American football player who was a halfback.
+He won the Heisman Trophy in 1946 while playing college football for the Army Cadets.
+Known as "Mr. Outside", he played for Army from 1943 to 1946, receiving the Maxwell Award in 1944 and All-America honors three consecutive years from 1944 to 1946.
+The Cadets compiled a 27–0–1 record during Davis's three years as a varsity player and won the national championship each year.
+After completing his military service, Davis also played professionally for the Los Angeles Rams of the National Football League (NFL) in 1950 and 1951.

 Early life

 Davis was born and raised in Southern California, the son of a bank manager.
 Glenn and his twin brother Ralph played high school football at Bonita High School in La Verne, California.
 In 1942, Davis led the Bearcats to an 11–0 record and the school's first-ever football championship, earning the Southern Section Player of the Year award.
 In 1987, Bonita High's stadium was dedicated in his name.
 The brothers were close and had originally planned to attend USC in Los Angeles, but when their U.S. Representative agreed to sponsor them with appointments to West Point, they decided to go there.